ADPer0705/my_notes/computerScience/cybersecurity/websec/OWASP.md

 - A failure to log suspicious login attempts or no monitoring of server errors that indicate attacks

+Without logging, there would be no way to tell what actions were performed by an attacker if they gain access to particular web applications.
+The more significant impacts of these include:
+- **Regulatory damage:** if an attacker has gained access to personally identifiable user information and there is no record of this, final users are affected, and the application owners may be subject to fines or more severe actions depending on regulations.
+- **Risk of further attacks:** an attacker's presence may be undetected without logging.
+This could allow an attacker to launch further attacks against web application owners by stealing credentials, attacking infrastructure and more.

+The information stored in logs should include the following:
+- HTTP status codes
+- Time Stamps
+- Usernames
+- API endpoints/page locations
+- IP addresses

 #### Prevention
 - Ensure logging is enabled for all critical events
 - implement monitoring systems to detect attacks and anomalies